Bellarine Peninsula: The Absolute Best Place To Visit In Victoria

-The rest of the world is starting to catch on too, and we weren’t surprised to see the Bellarine listed as one of Lonely Planet’s Top 10 Value Destinations of 2017.
+The rest of the world is starting to catch on too, and we weren’t surprised to see this beautiful peninsula listed as one of Lonely Planet’s Top 10 Value Destinations of 2017.

-It’s a truly breathtaking destination with stunning sea views, beautiful farmlands and the gorgeous Australian countryside.
+It’s a truly breathtaking destination with stunning sea views, beautiful farmlands, and gorgeous Australian countryside.

 Below we list some of the things you’ll discover when you visit the Bellarine Victoria.